sourcegraph/sourcegraph-public-snapshot/doc/integration/firefox_security.md

 Sourcegraph extensions provide a way to extend the functionality of both a Sourcegraph instance and our browser add-on by writing JavaScript code against the Sourcegraph extension API.
 Sourcegraph uses extensions to implement some core features, for example, code intelligence extensions for different languages.
 Sourcegraph extensions also provide an opportunity for third-party developers to extend Sourcegraph's functionality.

 In the Sourcegraph extension registry, users can always examine the JavaScript bundle of the extension, and, if provided by the author, its source repository.
-Extensions are always opt-in, except for trusted language extensions providing code intelligence, that are written and maintained by Sourcegraph.
+Extensions are always opt-in, except for trusted language extensions providing code intelligence that are written and maintained by Sourcegraph.

 Sourcegraph site admins can opt to [only allow specific extensions](https://docs.sourcegraph.com/admin/extensions#allow-only-specific-extensions-from-sourcegraph-com) from the sourcegraph.com public extension registry, or to disable extensions from the public registry altogether.
 Additionally, enterprise customers can opt to maintain a private extension registry to host trusted extensions privately.